GuttoF/Client-Churn-Prediction/README.md

 Questions that the CEO and the Analytics team would like to see in their report:

 1. What is Top Bank's current Churn rate?
+2. How does the churn rate vary monthly?
-2. What is the performance of the model in classifying customers as churns?
+3. What is the performance of the model in classifying customers as churns?
-3. What is the expected return, in terms of revenue, if the company uses its model to avoid churn from customers?
+4. What is the expected return, in terms of revenue, if the company uses its model to avoid churn from customers?

 ---
 ## 2. Dataset